CMastar/BeneathTheSurface/Unity/Assets/readme.txt

 How to win:
 -----------

-Locate the android and capture it in your net to win!
+Locate the android and capture it in your net to WIN!

+If discovered, the android may make a break for the exit.
+If it ecapes, YOU LOSE!